 Heirloom tomatoes are everywhere right now.
 Farmer’s markets, grocery stores, and even in gardens all over the country.
 These tomatoes are at their peak for ripeness and I just couldn’t resist making a simple salad to go with our lunch today.

 Our tomato plants are way out of control this year.
-This is our first garden in our tiny back yard.
+This is our first garden in our tiny backyard.
 We put in two 4×4 planter boxes in the only sunny corner we have.
-I put in organic compost, worm casings, and organic soil.
+I put in organic compost, worm castings, and organic soil.”

 Who would have thought that would have caused my plants to go crazy??
-Three of my tomato plants are now close to 6 feet tall, and have well outgrown their tomato cages.
+Three of my tomato plants are now close to 6 feet tall and have well outgrown their tomato cages.
 We have tomatoes everywhere in our kitchen.
-(Check back later to see a post about roasting and freezing tomatoes later in the season.)
+This heirloom tomato salad is a delicious way to celebrate these tomatoes.

 As you can see, these tomato plants are huge!!

 This is today’s haul, and I can’t wait to share this simple heirloom tomato salad recipe with you.
 You only need a few ingredients.